And, This Is How To Solve The Climate Crisis With President Clinton

 And I just want to remind people, in the middle of winter in Los Angeles, in the most resourced region in the United States of America, more firefighters per capita in LA County than any other part of the globe.

-in a state where I've doubled the budget in terms of the state fire investments and 10x the investments in forest management and vegetation management and yet still we lost 16,000 structures, homes and buildings because we had a fire that was attached to 100-mile-an-hour winds in the middle of winter in Southern California.
+In a state that has the largest civilian fleet of aircraft for fire suppression anywhere in the world, in a state where I've doubled the budget in terms of the state fire investments and 10x the investments in forest management and vegetation management, and yet still we lost 16,000 structures, homes and buildings, because we had a fire that was attached to 100 mile-an-hour winds in the middle of winter in Southern California.

-And so, I take that issue very seriously, places, lifestyles, traditions being wiped off the map.
+And so I take that issue very seriously.
+Places, lifestyles, traditions being wiped off the map.

+If you don't believe in science, you got to believe your own eyes.
 And this notion, you talk about small towns in California, Grizzly Flats, Greenville, Paradise, California.

-And so I'm here with you, also here at the UN, Climate Week, reasserting California's leadership in this space.
+Been around 150 years, disappearing.
+And so I'm here with you, also here, the UN, Climate Week, reasserting California's leadership in this space.

 In the absence of national leadership, California once again is reasserting itself on low-carbon green growth, reasserting itself in the work we're doing to address the challenges of climate change.

 And if I may just extend, forgive the extended point, we also dominate in innovation in this space.
+And it didn't feel that way in the aftermath of those fires.

 You're like, what the hell?

+How did you not prevent these?
 We had 104 engines that we had pre-positioned down there from the state two days in advance.
+I told you about the resources, next level.

 The world, literally, we have people from around the globe that come to California to learn about the latest technology, the latest innovation.